MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-professional/create-price-list.md

     2. In the **Price List Item** form, fill in the information, and select **Save and Close**:

         - **Price List**.
-The price list for which you are creating price list item is automatically populated here.
+The price list for which you are creating a price list item is automatically populated here.

         - **Product**.
 Select the product from which you are creating the price list item.